Our Financial Advisory Process

-The common advice is to accumulate at least 6 months’ worth of income which one can aside either in a TFSA or simply a bank savings account.
+The common advice is to accumulate at least 6 months’ worth of income which one can aside in a TFSA or simply a bank savings account.

-Children’s Education Fund
+Education Fund (RESP)

 As we all well know, a post-secondary, college or university education in Canada is one of the most expensive in the world but yet we can not deny the fact that our children will have a better shot in building their financial lives if they finish their post-secondary degrees.

-The Registered Education Savings Plan or RESP is a great program for parents or grandparents who are looking to give their kids or grandchildren a head-start in life by investing in building their post-secondary education funds.
+RESP is a great program for parents or grandparents who are looking to give their kids or grandchildren a head-start in life by investing in building their post-secondary education funds.

 Come to think of it, most Canadian adults are pretty much on the same boat when it comes to their financial education after finishing school.
 This is due to the fact that financial literacy was never taught in school.